ywwy-qn/ESM2_AMP/README.md

  # delete redundant information
  protein_pairs = protein_pairs.drop(columns=['new_name1', 'new_name2'])
  ```
 5.Random Forest model design and train.
 Tree SHAP is an interpretability method that relies on decision tree models, and we adopt the Random Forest model.
-The model design code can be found in the [RF](https://github.com/ywwy-qn/ESM2_AMP/blob/main/Feature%20attribution/RF.py) file within the **Feature Attribution** module.
 The process of training the RF model and saving the model weights is as follows:

  ```python
  study = optuna.create_study(direction='maximize')